2019 Ashes series

 The 2019 Ashes series (officially the Specsavers Ashes Series for sponsorship reasons) was a series of Test cricket matches played between England and Australia for The Ashes in August and September 2019.
 The venues were Edgbaston, Lord's, Headingley, Old Trafford and The Oval.

 Australia were the defending holders of the Ashes going into the series, having won in 2017–18.
-It was the first Test series of the inaugural 2019–2021 ICC World Test Championship.
-During the second Test match a concussion substitute was used for the first time in international cricket.
-Steve Smith's phenomenal total of 774 runs at an average of 110.54 has been lauded as the best batting performances of all time in a series.
-Ben Stokes' game-winning 135* in the third Test also received recognition as one of the best Test innings of all time.
-Australia retained the Ashes after winning the fourth Test, with England levelling the series 2–2 in the final test, resulting in the first drawn Ashes series since 1972, and Australia leaving England with the Ashes for the first time since the 2001 series.
+The series was the first in the inaugural 2019–2021 ICC World Test Championship.

+The series was drawn 2–2.
+Australia won the first Test decisively to gain a 1–0 series lead.
+This was followed by a tense draw in the second Test, where a concussion substitute was used for the first time in international cricket.
+England then levelled the series 1–1 with a narrow win in the third Test.
+Australia fought back to gain a 2–1 series lead after winning the fourth Test, retaining the Ashes for the first time since 2001.
+However, England levelled the series with a comfortable victory in the fifth Test, resulting in the first drawn Ashes series since 1972.

+Steve Smith’s phenomenal series total of 774 runs at an average of 110.57 has been lauded as one of the best batting performances of all time.
+Ben Stokes' match-winning 135* in the third Test also received recognition as one of the best Test innings of all time.